The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 It looks great, with 46 cars to choose from based on actual racing cars, giving it a sense of realism.
 Plus, there are a total of 45 circuits from around the world.
 Each course has a different background scenery and track design.

 The game is free to play and requires a gamepad.
-However, keep in mind that it is an EA game, which means there are in-game purchases available.
+However, remember that it is an EA game, which means in-game purchases are available.

 If you don’t want to shell out any cash, you can expect a slower start to the game.
-Despite this, it still stands tall as one of the best mobile racing games out there.
+Despite this, it still stands tall as one of the best mobile racing games.

 Oddmar